alexeibex/alexeibex.github.io/Contracts.md

 #### The Preexisting Duty Doctrine
 - Performance of an existing duty is not consideration.
   - Neither the performance of duty nor the promise to render a performance already required by duty is a sufficient consideration for a return promise.
+- Contract Modification
+  - Accord & Satisfaction
 - Withholding performance does not create consideration for a modification.
 It looks more like extortion.

 - *Case Examples*
   - Haigh v.
 Brooks
     - Giving up a piece of paper, however objectively worthless it may have been would be consideration.
+- **Corbin on Contracts**
+  - Parting with a document, contents which render no service, has been held to be a consideration for a promise to pay a large sum of money.
+- Restatement (Second) of Contracts § 79
+  - Adequacy of Consideration
+    - If the requirement of consideration is met, there is no additional requirement of equivalence in the values exchanged.

 ---